 Running this script will generate a single atomvm-<sha>.img file in the build directory of the esp32 source tree, where <sha> is the git hash of the current checkout.
 This image contains the ESP32 bootloader, AtomVM executable, and the eavmlib and estdlib Erlang libraries in one file, which can then be flashed to address 0x1000 for the esp32.
 The bootloader address varies for other chip variants.
 See the flashing a binary image to ESP32 section of the Getting Started Guide for a chart with the bootloader offset address of each model.

-The mkimage.sh script is run from the src/platform/esp32 directory as follows:
+To build a thin image with only Erlang libraries mkimage.sh script is run from the src/platform /esp32 directory as follows: